 2. Apple Cider Vinegar 2 Tbs and 1/4 cup of aloe vera juice or gel

-Apple Cider Vinegar is going to clarify any product buildup in your hair while the aloe vera is going to repair the dead skin cells on your scalp while also providing the added benefits like I mentioned above.
+Apple Cider Vinegar is going to clarify any product buildup in your hair while the aloe vera is going to repair the dead skin cells on your scalp while also providing the added benefits as I mentioned above.
 You also want to put this in an applicator bottle or spray bottle and mix well.

-In a bowl, add liquid castle soap, aloe vera juice or gel, sweet almond oil and vitamin E oil.
+In a bowl, add liquid castle soap, aloe vera juice or gel, sweet almond oil, and vitamin E oil.
 Stir this up and transfer into an applicator bottle